graphic design:

 Art and reproduction

-In the printmaking studio, art practice essentially always unfolds in relation to the issue of reproduction.
-The questions posed above are some of the many issues the graphic artist faces when developing work.
-Lots of possibilities are playable: working in series of images, in print runs, in relation to the word, with printed text or text elements, employing the specific technical and material qualities of printing and other (re)production processes, publishing editions, making artists' books, ...
+In the printmaking study path, the practice of art is essentially developed with the possibilities of analogue and digital printing processes and techniques and is always in relation to the issue of reproduction.
+You can play with these possibilities: working in series of images, in print runs, in relation to the word, with printed text or text elements, deploying the specific technical and material qualities of the printing and other (re)production processes, publishing editions, making artists' books,...

 Technical-artistic experimentation, analysis, interpretation

-In the first bachelor year, the emphasis is on exploring and experimenting with mainly historical analogue printing techniques, such as dry needle, monotype, linocut, pronto plate, silkscreen, and so on.
-In addition, students are also introduced to digital preparation and editing of certain printing techniques using software.
-Mastering these techniques and experimenting with them are encouraged through exploratory practice that can take various forms, including drawing, writing, collage, note-taking, photography, sound recording, and so on.
-The guidance of this exploration process and its frequent individual discussions are designed to inspire and guide students towards interesting topics and approaches.
-Exploration, discovery and experimentation are therefore central in this first year.
+In the first year, the emphasis is on exploring and experimenting with mainly historical analogue printing techniques, such as dry needle, monotype, linocut, pronto plate, silkscreen, line etching, aquatint, ...
+Nevertheless, it also already initiates working with digital printing processes or techniques such as printing with large-format printers or working with the possibilities of laser cutting.
+Mastering these techniques and experimenting with them are encouraged by establishing an exploratory individual practice that can take various forms, including drawing, writing, collage, note-taking, photography, sound recording, and so on.

-In the second year of the bachelor's programme, we delve deeper into previously taught techniques and introduce new processes and skills, such as etching, aquatint, varnish mou, chine collé, lithography, digital printing with large-format printers, and integrating laser cutting into graphic practice.
-We will also explore the process of gluing and binding small handmade publications and the use of software for the development and production of printed or graphic audiovisual works.
-During this year, we also address specific themes and features of graphic practice, such as the relationship between image and text, figure and discourse, the use of photography in print, and edition printing.
-Our guidance and discussions in this second year focus mainly on analysing these processes and reflecting on the results arising from the searching practice and creative processes.
-In doing so, we aim for the student's individual artistic practice to gradually begin to focus and relate to specific objects or domains.
+In the second year of the bachelor's programme, we delve deeper into the previously taught techniques and introduce new processes and skills, such as etching, aquatint, vernis mou, chine collé, lithography, gluing and binding of publications...
+The many aspects of digital image (re)production processes also receive due attention.
+During this second bachelor year, we also deal with specific themes and characteristics of graphic practice, such as the relationship between image and text and word and work, the artist's book, the use of photography in printed matter, printing editions, ...
+Our guidance and feedback in this second year mainly focus on learning to analyse work processes and learning to reflect on the results that emerge from a searching practice.
 To support this, presentations are regularly given during studio classes where we illustrate analyses of such processes in important, well-known graphic artworks.
-Moreover, in the specific theory classes (Theory and History of Printmaking), we pay ample attention to analysing the mass-media contexts that influence printmaking practice and graphic art, through close reading of canonical texts on various aspects of graphic art practice.
+We pay ample attention in specific theory classes (theory and history of graphics) to the mass-media contexts that influence graphic practice and graphic art.

 study programme bachelor